jimoquinn/iost-unofficial/README.md

 #          IOST Development Environment
-#          Best for greenfield installs
-#          Ubuntu in VM or OS container
-#          Thu May  9 23:17:37 UTC 2019

   This script will install all the tools necessary to develop smartcontracts in JavaScript or Go in the IOST ecosystem.